Artificial Sweeteners – helpful or harmful?

-You probably know the negative health effects of eating too much sugar, especially “added sugars” like in soft drinks, lollies, baked goods, and many commercially available cereals, just to name a few.
-Added sugar is hiding just about everywhere in the grocery store.
+You probably know the negative health effects of eating too much sugar, especially “added sugars” like in soft drinks, lollies, baked goods, and even soups and packaged cereals… added sugar is hiding just about every packaged food you pick up.

-Yes, ingesting refined sugar spikes your blood sugar and insulin, and increases your risk for a whole host of issues.
+Yes, sugar spikes your blood sugar and insulin, and increases your risk for a whole host of issues.

-A while ago, one of the food industry’s responses to the demand for lower-calorie foods that still taste great, was artificial sweeteners.
-The idea behind them is that you can still get the sweetness, without the calories; like when you have a “diet soft drink” versus a regular one.
+One of the food industry’s responses to the demand for lower-calorie foods was to introduce artificial sweeteners.
+The idea behind them is that you can still get the sweetness, without the calories, one of the popular products being a “diet soft drink” rather than a regular one.
 Theoretically, this was going to help people maintain a healthy body weight, and hopefully not increase anyone’s risk of heart disease, diabetes, or obesity.

 Types of artificial sweeteners